effigies/nipraxis-textbook/_sources/pages/the_problem.md

 # Like science, but not science

 The problem then, is that the *process* of analysis can make it very difficult to do *science*.
-That's a big claim, and one that begs the question, what is science?.
+That's a big claim, and one that begs the question, "What is science?"

 [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) was a Nobel-laureate in theoretical physics, and a famous teacher and writer.
 He thought a lot about the nature of science.
 In a famous talk, called "What is Science"  {cite}`feynman1969science`, he wrote: